hagerabdelhafeez/hagerabdelhafeez/README.md

 ### 📈 About Me
 - 🔎 Dedicated to continuous learning and exploring new technologies.
 - 🧩 Passionate about writing clean, efficient code and following best practices.
+- 🤝 Open to collaboration, code reviews, and contributing to impactful projects.

 ## 🛠️ Tech Stack